MagicJesus/split-miner-thesis/README.md

-# split-miner
+# split-miner-thesis
 An attempt to implement Split Miner algorithm for process mining